adocxwork/MentalHealthSupport/PROJECT_DOCUMENTATION.md

 This Mental Health Support Web Application provides a comprehensive platform for connecting patients with mental health professionals.
 With features like appointment management, real-time chat, prescription handling, and AI-powered emotion detection, it offers a complete solution for digital mental health care.

 The application is built with modern web technologies, ensuring scalability, security, and user-friendliness.
-The detailed documentation provided here should help developers understand, deploy, and extend the application.
+The codebase has been refactored for improved readability and maintainability while preserving all original functionality.

 For questions or issues, refer to the troubleshooting section or check the code comments for implementation details.

 ---

-**Last Updated**: 12/12/2025
-**Version**: 1.0.0
-**Maintainer**: Aditya Gupta